coldfumonkeh/cfml-ci/README.md

 In it's initial implementation a copy of [Railo Express](http://www.getrailo.org/index.cfm/download/) is downloaded during the setup phase, mxunit is then downloaded and extracted into the Railo Express webroot and the working copy of the code under test is symlinked in to the webroot.
 This means when Railo Express starts up everything is configured and ready.

-Support for Adobe ColdFusion 10 was added in December 2013, after getting some verbal email based approval from Adobe to repackage a Developer install of Adobe ColdFusion for use with CI.
+Support for Adobe ColdFusion 9.0.2 and 10 was added in December 2013, after getting some verbal email based approval from Adobe to repackage a Developer install of Adobe ColdFusion for use with CI.